 Please note that it is actually questionable whether animal consciousness can be called “consciousness” at all because rather it is a lack of consciousness.
 But since there are no common terms, let it be called consciousness.
 In practice, however, animal consciousness lacks all the mechanisms by which a child built the safe world necessary for his survival.
 After all, an adult does not even need such safety.

 Consciousness is a childish feature

-Although all human beings have both state consciousness and creature consciousness (or animal consciousness), the latter almost never comes to the fore.
-This must be because humans have lost it at some point in his evolution.
+Although all human beings have both state consciousness and creature consciousness (or animal consciousness), the latter rarely comes to the fore.
+This must be because humans have lost it at some point in their evolution.
 Animal consciousness remains hidden, but it nevertheless comes to the fore through rare and occasional mystical experiences.
 It is known that the connection between animals and mysticism has been understood for a long time and is evident in the traditions of many indigenous peoples and there is no need to repeat the examples here.
-Instead, the so called civilized cultures have sought to eradicate this understanding by tidying up mysticism by removing animal, raw, and childish-foreign ingredients from it.
+Instead, the so-called civilized cultures have sought to eradicate this understanding by tidying up mysticism by removing the animal, raw, and childish foreign ingredients from it.
 By transforming animal nature into human nature, civilization has practically made mysticism incomprehensible.

 Mystical consciousness reaches out to the animal world

-Human consciousness, considered an exceptional hallmark of excellence and uniqueness, is only a trivial and meaningless transition that in itself explains absolutely nothing about modern human and his psyche.
+Human consciousness, considered an exceptional hallmark of excellence and uniqueness, is only a trivial and meaningless transition that in itself explains absolutely nothing about modern humans and their psyche.
 If we try to explain man as a whole by a property that is only temporary, the result is inevitably skewed.
 No matter how unpleasant it may seem, we must see ourselves as mentally unfinished animals.